berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 > In the meantime, head to Credit Karma for a closer look.

-Truth be told, it's hard for me to care about this particular insight, but the point is that the template works. *And* this is probably just algorithmic (i.e., query users of x,y,z demographics whose card balance has decreased by a certain percentage or absolute dollar amount for three consecutive months), but imagine how much more powerful (relevant, interesting) these will be once AI models can perfect them.
+Truth be told, it's hard for me to care about this particular insight, but the point is that the template works. *And* this is probably just algorithmic (i.e., query users of x, y, z demographics whose card balance has decreased by a certain percentage or absolute dollar amount for three consecutive months), but imagine how much more powerful (relevant, interesting) these will be once AI models can perfect them.

 ## The Future